AparicioSF/AI-Course-at-EUMETSAT/README.md

 https://user-images.githubusercontent.com/33723271/193078794-41d574f6-84b4-4a84-b90b-b1acff3bc76a.mp4

-We will cover:
+We course covered:
+- A brif introduction to AI history

-- The main branches of machine learning: Supervised and Unsupervised Learning.
+- The main branches of machine learning: Supervised and Unsupervised Learning
+- Theory on the main algorithms used on supervised/unsupervised learning
-- Deep Learning.
+- Theory on Deep Learning (Multi layer perceptrons and CNN)
-- Existing open source tools.
+- Existing open source tools
-- How to build AI workflows.
+- How to build AI workflows
 - Hands on: classification, regression, clustering and image classification tasks.